greenviper126/EnemyAIRoblox/README.md

 Once running you tag a rig in studio with "EnemyAI" and give it 2 attributes for needed info:

-EnemyType : string/name of the statemachine module you intend to use
+EnemyType : string/name of the state machine module you intend to use

 PathingType : string/name of the pathfinding algorithm you intend to use